samjaninf/OFN-User-Guide---Master/advanced-features.md

 # Advanced Features

-The [Basic Features](/basic-features.md) chapter steps through the fundamental features required to get setup with a profile or shop on OFN.
+The [Basic Features](/basic-features.md) chapter steps through the fundamental features required to setup a profile or shop on OFN.
 Once you have familiarised yourself with these basic functionalities you can explore some of the more advanced features here.

 ## Your Profile